 Establish hygiene protocols

-The provision of personal protection equipment (PPE), for instance, gloves, masks and anti-viral hand gels also needs to be considered before your staff return to work.
+The provision of personal protection equipment (PPE), for instance, gloves, masks and anti-viral hand gels also need to be considered before your staff return to work.
 If you intend to require the use of PPE in the workplace, clearly outlining the circumstances in which employees need to use them is essential as part of your company’s return to work procedures.

-Consider sending out bulletins to remind staff periodically of these measures to help ensure that regular and effective handwashing takes place, while making sure the offices themselves are given a regular deep-clean – including for any equipment such as monitors, phones and keyboards – to minimize the potential spread of any infections.
+Consider sending out bulletins to remind staff periodically of these measures to help ensure that regular and effective handwashing takes place while making sure the offices themselves are given a regular deep-clean – including for any equipment such as monitors, phones and keyboards – to minimize the potential spread of any infections.